Nangak Tamboree

 The critically endangered Matted Flax-lily (Dianella amoena) resurfaced along Darebin Creek following the re-introduction of cultural burning.

-Over the next decade, La Trobe University is evolving into a world-class University City of the Future - a place where the local community are welcomed onto the campus as a place to live, learn, work, socialise and stay healthy.
+Over the next decade, La Trobe University is evolving into a world-class University City - a place where the local community are welcomed onto the campus as a place to live, learn, work, socialise and stay healthy.

-Nangak Tamboree is a key part of our University of the Future.
+Nangak Tamboree is a key part of the La Trobe University City.

 About the Nangak Tamboree